 Every course is registered at an existing YWAM Operating Location even if it is held at a different location.
 This opens the opportunity to run a course wherever the best location is to serve a given audience and to achieve the desired outcomes.
 For example, a campus in Switzerland can run an English Language course in Egypt to serve Sudanese Refugees!
 The course leader, who is approved by the YWAM Operating Locations leadership, will create the course with an easy and helpful step-by-step online process.
 The approval will be done through a thorough and speedy process including the Base Leader and appropriate UofN Leadership.
 Once the approval process is finished, the course is open to run.

 Each time the course runs there is a simple “re-registration” button which will automatically pre-populate all the fields with the information from the previous course.
 This then allows minor adjustments to be made for and quick re-registration for the course to be run again.
 There is no fee for course registration.
-Support is available on this web site to help you during the course creation process and there are “Template Courses”, which can be tailored for your use if your course is similar to one that has already been created.
+Support is available on this web site to help you during the course creation process.

 Extension Studies costs are related to each student and the number of UofN LCU-Credit, with A, B, C nation pricing band [need a link here to these nation categories].
 The A, B, C pricing is based not on the student’s nationality but on the location where the course is being run.
 The payment is made when the course has been completed and the students with their grades are being registered, all with the easy online system.
 There is no cost to create and register an Extension Studies course.
 The cost is as follows: A Category location is USD 10, B Category location is USD 4, and C Category location is USD 1.
 All prices are per student/per credit and in US dollars.